 We can think of the cash-to-capital ratio c as "aggregate liquidity," and the time with high (low) aggregate liquidity in which capital are built (dismantled) as a boom (downturn).
-In our model investment takes a simple threshold strategy so that investment (disinvestment) occurs only at c_h^ (c_l^).
+In our model investment takes a simple threshold strategy so that investment (disinvestment) occurs only at $c_h^$ ( $c_l^$ ).
 However, we believe the resulting clustered investment and disinvestment activities depicted on panel E captures the essence of boom and bust patterns observed in reality.
 The economy fluctuates across states because the aggregate cash-flow shocks drive the aggregate level of liquidity.
-This is illustrated in panel D. This particular sample path starts with a series of positive shocks, which increases the marginal value of capital and decreases the marginal value of cash.
-Thus, the price of capital increases along this path (not shown)17 and the expected return of holding capital rises.
-This is so, because in these states the probability that the economy slips into a downturn (so that capital has to be dismantled) is low.
-Thus, firms are willing to hold capital
+This is illustrated in panel D. This particular sample path starts with a series of

-16Note that there are parameter combinations for which the equilibrium described in Proposition 1 does not exist.
+&lt;sup>16Note that there are parameter combinations for which the equilibrium described in Proposition 1 does not exist.
 However, in those cases, typically we find another type of equilibrium to arise with very similar features.
-The main difference is that in this alternative equilibrium firms do not dismantle capital at a single point when $c = c_l^$, but do so gradually as long as the cash-to-capital ratio is within a range $c \in [c_l^, c_x]$.
+The main difference is that in this alternative equilibrium firms do not dismantle capital at a single point when $c = c_l^$ , but do so gradually as long as the cash-to-capital ratio is within a range $c \in [c_l^, c_x]$ .
 Within this range, the price is flat at p(c) = l.
 Given that otherwise this alternative equilibrium differs little to the one described in Proposition 1, we relegate its characterization to Appendix B.